-… continued from a previous entry
+… continued from the Preface

 I distinguish between two basic questions concerning life and meaning.